chrisb13/GoGGoNEMO/README.md

 # GoGGoNEMO
 Collection of scripts to set-up and loop NEMO on ARCHER2.
-Named in honour of the Go-Go-Mobil (https://www.youtube.com/watch?v=BvOz_qUPbXo)
+Named in honour of the Go-Go-Mobil (https://www.youtube.com/watch?v=BvOz_qUPbXo).
+Suggestions/pull requests for improvements welcome!

 # Requirements
 Python